Using video in your content marketing really is a no brainer.

 Bring in the resources and allocate time.
 Empower or train your staff, hire an in-house videographer or outsource production.

-Edit time is the biggest suck, so if you’re going to outsource and save time, do that first.
+Edit time is the biggest suck, so if you’re going to outsource yo save time, do that first.

 You may not feel creative, but you do know your brand and your customers better than anyone and that’s invaluable; it helps set the tone, messaging and purpose of your video.
 And I bet you’ve got plenty of ideas tucked up in there.

-Get on line and find videos that you like, see what your competitors are doing well – and badly and brainstorm with your team.
-Be open to anything – the best ideas come this way.
+Get on line and find videos that you like .
+You Tube is a great resource portal and it’s always to get a clearer idea on costs if you know exactly what you want your video to be like.
+Check out what your competitors are doing well and badly.
+Brainstorm with your team and be open to anything; the best ideas often come this way.

-Whether you’re making video in–house or briefing an external creator, you’ll need to be involved in the creation process to ensure that the video is on brand and you’re getting the biggest bang for your company bucks.
+Your first video is likely the hardest, but give it a go and you’ll find your customers like it and like you more.
+And whether you’re making video in–house or briefing an external creator, get involved in the video creation process to ensure that the video is on brand and you’re getting the biggest bang for your company bucks.